jdoleary/Eden/CurrentTasks.md

 ## Tech Debt
 - // TODO: Make config help text visible to users
 - Warn if a directory is both ignored and included as a static serve directory in config
-- outDirectory should consider multiple projects and not clobber
-    - CLI should only overwrite, never delete the outDir contents
 - // TODO: Clean up forbidden files, they ruin the JSON
 - Add Sentry for error reporting
 - Replace markdown parser as it is imperfect and misses thinks like youtube links